-Read through this post to learn about suggested donation amounts, social sharing, and other advocacy-related elements.
+Read through our Nonprofit Donation Page Best Practices to learn about suggested donation amounts, social sharing, and other advocacy-related elements.

-Our recently-updated peer-to-peer guide will tell you everything you need to know about this interactive style of fundraising!
+Our recently-updated guide to peer-to-peer fundraising will tell you everything you need to know about this interactive style of fundraising!

 Want to see how nonprofits use peer-to-peer fundraising in real life?
 We’ve got examples!

-Read this article to learn more about DIY fundraising and how to make it work for you.
+Read this Quick Start Guide to DIY Fundraising to learn more about DIY fundraising and how to make it work for you.

 Once you’ve got the basics, take a look at these examples from real-life nonprofits.